In high school it’s called “senioritis.” Some Webelos Scouts feel similar final-year doldrums as they eagerly await the transition into Scouts BSA.

 Patrick Stanley, Troop 84 Scoutmaster in Sulphur, La., agrees.
 “Get your Scouts to a Webelos resident camp the summer between fourth and fifth grades.
 Most of the Scouts lost in transition do not stop attending because the crossover ceremony wasn’t meaningful; it’s often because a month or two later they are overwhelmed by a weeklong summer camp with the troop.”

-A den chief or Scout could join the Webelos Scouts on their campout and give tips on how the troop handles events like flag ceremony, waiter duty or campsite inspection.
+A den chief or Scouts BSA member could join the Webelos Scouts on their campout and give tips on how the troop handles events like flag ceremony, waiter duty or campsite inspection.

 Help is on the Way